Showing posts with label Faye Dunaway. Show all posts

 Susan Flannery as Lorrie "The Secretary"

-Rounding out The Towering Inferno's parade of potentially soon-to-be-incinerated stars is the equally-innocuous Robert Vaughn (far right) as a senator, and, balancing a tower of her own, Irwin Allen's paramour of 14 years (and soon to be Mrs. Allen) actress Sheila Mathews as the mayor's way-too-many-close-ups-for-the-size-of-her-role wife.
+Rounding out The Towering Inferno's parade of potentially soon-to-be-incinerated stars is the equally-innocuous Robert Vaughn (far right) as a local senator.
+And, balancing a tower of her own, Irwin Allen's paramour of 14 years (and soon to be Mrs. Allen), actress Sheila Mathews, as the mayor's way-too-many-close-ups-for-the-size-of-her-role wife.

 Once the cast and conflicts are assembled—honorable mention going to the two buddy cops and Carlos, the bartender who never takes a break (Sanford & Sons' Gregory Sierra)—it's just a matter of rolling out the catastrophes and conflagrations.
 Something The Towering Inferno manages rather spectacularly and as regularly as clockwork.